Qronikarz/QuoMediaView/README.md

 If you are by any chance an owner of some image just contact me and I will remove it from here

-# License and contributions
+# License
 I decided to use AGPL because I want it to be always available to users.
 AGPL is the only choice since GPL can be exploited in some cases and QuoMediaView being essentially a web page makes this even easier.

 # Contributions
-I will not accept any contributions.
+I will not accept any code contributions.
 I want to keep total ownership of the code so I can dual license it when there's such a need.

 You are free to fork it and I would be thrilled to see it happen since the QMV JSON code should be portable and someone more talented than me can make a better version of QuoMediaView so it would be nice to see it.